xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.8.6 =
+* setting to enable form validation for admin users in the backend #1747
+* duplicate field values prevented in frontend record edit #1746
+* plugin debug mode and log #1737
+* "current_year" date filter value fixed #1750

 = 1.7.8.5 =
 * address formatting conflict issue with javascript confirmation pop-ups in the admin #1736